MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-enable-ai-suggested-cases-knowledge-articles.md

 You can enable AI suggestions for similar cases in the Customer Service admin center, Omnichannel admin center, or Customer Service Hub app.

-1. Go to one of the apps, and perform the following steps.
+1. Go to one of the apps, and then perform the following steps.

    ### [Customer Service admin center](#tab/customerserviceadmincenter)